maaheinrich/juego.py/README.md

 BANG!
 Card Game - Role Assignment
 This is a Python implementation of the popular card game BANG! where players are randomly assigned roles.
 Depending on the number of players, each participant is given a unique role such as Sheriff, Renegade, Outlaw, or Bailliff.
-The roles are shuffled and assigned privately, ensuring a fun and unpredictable game experience.
+The roles are shuffled and assigned privately.

 Features: